-As a fund investing in the leading innovative Asia Pacific companies developing scalable solutions to enable the adaptation to or the mitigation of climate change, The Climate Impact Asia Fund, managed in partnership with WWF-Hong Kong, has not been exposed to any of the sectors of concern and has largely managed to avoid the market-associated losses triggered by global investor liquidity withdrawals.
+As a fund investing in the leading innovative Asia Pacific companies developing scalable solutions to enable the adaptation to or the mitigation of climate change, The Climate Impact Asia Fund has not been exposed to any of the sectors of concern and has largely managed to avoid the market-associated losses triggered by global investor liquidity withdrawals.

 General investor sentiment has clearly deteriorated however and with the U.S. Fed currently meeting and looking set to debate when and how to kick off a bond taper, there are no immediate signs to suggest an abatement in foreign selling.
 As such, The Climate Impact Asia Team feels that risks at this stage are more skewed to the downside and therefore we have chosen to reduce our exposures in China and reposition the fund more defensively whilst we navigate these uncertainties.

 We nevertheless believe that when the dust settles, sectors that are supported by the government – Renewable Energy, Energy Management Services, and Recycling & Environmental Services will come out strongly.